Operation Breza '94

 Operation "Breza 94" was the military offensive conducted by the 1st Krajina Corps of the Army of Republika Srpska (VRS) in September 1994 in Bosanska Krajina during the Bosnian War.
 The objective of the offensive was the breaking of the 5th Corps of the Army of the Republic of Bosnia and Herzegovina (ARBiH) and the conquest of Bosanska Krajina.
 The offensive ended in VRS defeat with the ARBiH capturing 20 square kilometers previously held by Serbs.
+The failure of the operation exposed significant systemic weaknesses in VRS logistics and discipline, serving as a catalyst for the 5th Corps' transition to an offensive posture that shifted the strategic initiative in the region in favor of the ARBiH.